-With a degree in marketing and another in entomology, Mike decided to both become an entomologist and found Climb Aloha.
-An accomplished climber and community leader, Mike has been taking care of Oahu's climbing areas since the mid-1990s.
+With a degree in marketing and another in entomology, Mike decided to both become an entomologist and later found Climb Aloha in 1999.
+An accomplished climber and community access leader, Mike has been taking care of Oahu's climbing areas since the mid-1990s.
 His current big project is growing Climb Aloha's training program and teaching his 4 sons to climb and love the outdoors.

 A local boy, Rob joined the team in 2015 and brings extensive experience canyoneering in Hawaii and a love of climbing and teaching the sport to adults and children.